MakeSchool-Tutorials/Robot-Wars-Swift/P4-Pair-Programming/content.md

 Remember, the entire documentation is in `/docs` folder in the project you downloaded.
 You should read it over now with your partner.

 Now its time to try out your own strategy.
 With your partner, plan out a robot.
 Start pair programming it together as described above.
+You will be working on a single computer for this assignment.

 Good luck to you and your partner!